Tuesday, December 22, 2009

 "The stereotype of the librarian — horn-rimmed glasses, hair in a bun, finger to her lips stubbornly shushing — was nowhere to be found at this year's Librarian Book Cart Drill Championships held recently in Chicago.

 Five teams of librarians — dressed in costumes ranging from Vikings to Elvis Presley — competed for the coveted gold book cart.
-They marched in drill-team formation, equipped with metal book carts"
+They marched in drill-team formation, equipped with metal book carts" From the NPR website.

 “There’s a stereotype that librarians are boring.
 And I think they want to change that stereotype to ‘librarians are crazy.'